0verp0wer/notpron-solutions/levels/level3.md

 ![Level 3 gif](../images/level3_gif.png)

-As you can see in the image, the gif contains the writing "stop being so negative", after which I went to recheck the url looking for something negative and I noticed the word false, the first thing I did was change the false to true — and boom, level 3 completed!
+As you can see in the image, the gif contains the writing "stop being so negative", after that I went to recheck the url looking for something negative and I noticed the word false, the first thing I did was change the false to true — and boom, level 3 completed!

 ---